oceanprotocol/contracts/README.md

 - An automated Datatoken Staking and Vesting contract helps with the initial DTs distribution and price stability.
 Good bye rug pulls!
 More info on how it works: (link to Side staking blog)

-- Help Ocean Community monetization: if Ocean or allied tokens are not the basetoken, Ocean Community will receive 1% swap fee on pools or fixed price exchange.
+- Help Ocean Community Monetize: There's a swap fee for the Ocean Community: if Ocean or allied tokens are the basetoken in a pool, Ocean Community will receive 0.1% swap fee, otherwhise it will be 0.2%.
 More details here: (link to blog post on Ocean community monetization)